Sally Tuffin: Ceramicist

 In 1986 Moorcroft, a UK art pottery, was rescued by Maureen and Hugh Edwards together with Tuffin and her husband Richard Dennis, a former art dealer.
 Tuffin became Art Director of the firm and designed ceramics for them from 1987 to 1997.
-Her numerous designs include: Balloons, Bramble, Peacock and Rain Forest.
+Her numerous designs include: Carp, Bramble, Peacock and Rain Forest.
 Sally Tuffin and Richard Denis left the firm in 1992, since when Maureen and Hugh Edwards have been the sole owners.

 Sally Tuffin and Richard Dennis now run the independent pottery Dennis Chinaworks.